MedKoo proposes a simple, easy and unique method to name chemical intermedates or any chemicals without a code name or simple-to-use name.

 This compound has CAS# 139481-58-6.
 The last 5 digits are 81586.

 Rule 2: If the chemical does not have a CAS number, we can use 3 letters from its InChi Key (selected from the first letter of each section of its InChiKey) and the 5 digits from its molecular weight.
 The InChi Key consists of 3 blocks of letters, and the first letter of each block is used.
 For numbers from the molecular weight, use only the integer rounded up to the nearest whole number, and if the molecular weight is less than 5 digits, use 0 to make up 5 total digits.

 This compound has no CAS number.

-It molecule weight is 209.56. the integer with round up to nearest whole number would be 210.
+Its molecular weight is 209.56, so the integer rounded up to the nearest whole number would be 210.